xinranchennnnnnnn/data-science-portfolio/projects/README.md

 2. How does GitHub show you those changes?

-GitHub highlights the lines that were added or changed.
+GitHub highlights the changed lines.